Ayurvedic Treatment For BPH

 Mootrakrichra is characterized by pain, trouble or difficulty in passing the urine, also known as Dysuria, whereas in Mootraaghaata, there is total suppression or intermittent flow of urine during urination.

 Ayurveda gives three elemental substances, the doshas (called Vata, Pitta, and Kapha), and states that a balance of the doshas results in health, while imbalance results in disease.
 According to Ayurveda, each person should modify their environment, lifestyle or behavior to increase or decrease the doshas and maintain their natural state.

 Ayurvedic self-care tips in BPH

 In case of mild symptoms, self-care according to texts of Ayurveda can provide relief, as follow:

 - Vata gets abated or invalidated when natural urges are controlled.
 Therefore, one should not control the natural urge of passing urine.
 Don’t hold on the urge to urinate.

-- Go to the bathroom even if you do not have urge.
+- Go to the bathroom even if you do not have an urge.

 - Alcohol, tobacco, coffee increase vata and abate it and hence, should be avoided.

-- Mental exertion and stress leads to increase of vata.
+- Mental exertion and stress lead to an increase of vata.
 Avoiding mental stress and meditation can help to normalize vata.

 - Avoid foods which cause constipation as constipation exaggerates vata.